Pranesh1221/JavaScript-Coding-Practice/README.md

 The output will be `[{prop1: 42}, {someProp: "also value of array A!"}, 3,4,5]`.

 The `slice` function copies all the elements of the array returning the new array.
-However, it doesn't do deep copying.
+However, it doesn\'t do deep copying.
 Instead it does shallow copying.
 You can imagine slice implemented like this:

 ```javascript
 function slice(arr) {